-Please contact support@basistechnologies.com if you require a backup transport to remove ActiveControl from your SAP systems.
+Please contact Basis Technologies support team if you require a backup transport to remove ActiveControl from your SAP systems.

 3.3.
 Installing the Client Software

 The ActiveControl client software is installed using a Windows setup program.
 This is done by running the supplied setup program and following the on-screen instructions.